 While the instructor will accommodate student needs in the best way possible given the constraints of the course content and processes, it is the student's responsibility to plan in advance in order to meet their own needs and assignment due dates.
-This includes providing any documents needed for accommodations for matters such as University Athletics or Services for Students with Disabilities confidentially to the instructor.
+This includes providing any documents needed for accommodations for matters such as University Athletics or Accessibility (SAC) confidentially to the instructor.